OneSparse/OneSparse/README.md

 length column values.

 pggraphblas is not a "graph database" using postgres.
-Postgres is *already* an excellent database for graph storage Many real-world foreign key relationships, common structures in most postgres databases, describe sparse graphs.
+Postgres is *already* an excellent database for graph storage and retrieval.
+Many real-world foreign key relationships, common structures in most postgres databases, describe sparse graphs.  pggraphblas provides building blocks for solving graph algorithms over those graphs.

 Graph traversal and manipulation can be acheived in PostgreSQL using recursive common table expressions ("WITH" queries) in a very flexible and general way, but this approach has a drawback: sparse relational graphs are scattered across indexes and table blocks, having poor locality.
 Interpreted sql code works by considering rows one at a time, vertex by vertex.

-Using pggraphblas bring high memory density encoding and optimized numerical computing methods to solving sparse graph problems.
+Using pggraphblas brings high density memory encoding and optimized numerical computing methods to solving sparse graph problems.
-GraphBLAS is designed to be optimized for this situation where dense matrices are not.
-GraphBLAS is also an actively developed project with future plans such as GPU/TPU integration, bringing high numeric computing density to the problem with no change code that uses the API.
+GraphBLAS is designed to be optimized for densly storing sparse values where dense matrices are not.
+GraphBLAS is also an actively developed project with future plans such as GPU/TPU integration, bringing high density numeric computing to the problem with no change code that uses the API.

 # references